Student of the year awards 2009

 On Sunday 29th March, the North West Karate Academy sent a small squad to the Northern Open Classic Karate Championships held at Liegh Sports Village.

 13 year old Samantha Anderton won gold in the Girls 13-15yrs Open Weight Kumite, despite being one off the Smallest in the category she also claimed Bronze in the Girls 13-15yrs Kata along with team mate Becky Mclorie who took silver in the same event.

 Zach Scott took silver in the Boys 13-15yrs Open Weight Kumite and also took a Bronze in the Boys 13-15yrs Kata.
-Zach along with Natalie Charlton and Nicole Halsall have been invited by the England Manager for the 1st stages/preparation trials for the 2009 Junior World Championships in Morocco based on thier performance at the English Championships Last Weekend.
+Zach, along with Natalie Charlton and Nicole Halsall, have been invited by the England Manager for the 1st stages/preparation trials for the 2009 Junior World Championships in Morocco based on their performance at the English Championships Last Weekend.